GibsonMarineElectrical/Offline-ready-commissioning-toolkit/SECURITY.md

 This repository includes executable tools used during commissioning.
 Treat it as operational tooling.

 ## Reporting a vulnerability
-Report security issues through your Gibson Marine Electrical project contact.
-Do not open a public issue for security reports.
+Do not open public issues for security reports.
+Use the agreed channel for your project.

 ## Handling guidance
 - Scan release ZIPs with current AV before site deployment.